stairjoke/wenzels.blog/content/2023/10_October/60_blocking-AI-scrapers/blogpost.en.md

 	</IfModule>

-## Is this effective?
-Probably, but it is easy to circumvent.
-If a company wanted to disguise their crawler, they could use a dishonest user-agent string that looks innocent.
-The crawler could pretend to be Google Chrome or Firefox, and your website would let them in without noticing.
-For this blog, I’ll take that risk.
-I’m pretty sure it would be quite the scandal if this happened and the tech community would be up in arms about it.

-## How the .htaccess-file works
+## How this .htaccess-Datei works
-Htaccess is a mechanism used by the Apache web-server — probably the most widely used server software in the world.
-You can do a lot with `.htaccess`-files, and this one does this:

-**1 — If Apache is configured to allow editing user-requests, turn the `RewriteEngine` on:**
+If Apache is configured to allow redirecting user requests, we enable the necessary module:

 	<IfModule mod_rewrite.c>
 	RewriteEngine on

-**2 — Set the conditions under which we want to block access:**
+Then, we specify the conditions under which we want to redirect requests:

 	RewriteCond %{HTTP_USER_AGENT} ^.*(CCBot|ChatGPT-User|FacebookBot|Google-Extended|GPTBot|Omgilibot).*$ [NC]

-This line looks for the user-agent and tests if it is either CCBot, ChatGPT-User, FacebookBot, Google-Extended, GPTBot, or Omgilibot.

-**3 — Block access:**
+We use `RewriteCond` and with the variable `HTTP_USER_AGENT`.
+We test this variable for these keywords: CCBot, ChatGPT-User, FacebookBot, Google-Extended, GPTBot and Omgilibot.
+If one of the tests is successful, we change the behavior of the server and send an empty page (`-`) as a replacement for all (`.*`) addresses.

 	RewriteRule .* - [F,L]
 	</IfModule>

-This last rule redirects any (`.*`) of their requests to nowhere (`-`), then ends the "if Apache is configured to allow editing user-requests"-section of the `.htaccess`-file.
+## Is this solution effective?
+Probably, but it can be circumvented.
+If an AI company wanted to cloak its crawler, it could simply send a spoofed user agent.
+One that looks innocent.
+For example, a crawler could pretend to be the Google Chrome browser or Firefox, and the site would let it in merrily.
+For this blog, I'll take that risk for now.

-## What else to block?
+## What else could be blocked?
-The blogger “Fox” published (link: https://3xn.nl/projects/2023/10/06/bot-block-party/ text: a long list of user-agents target: _blank) they’re blocking.
-Use it in case you want to go further than me.
-I decided not to copy this list, because I don’t yet know what services all of those user-agents are, and I don’t want to accidentally block the wrong ones.
+The blogger "Fox" published (link: https://3xn.nl/projects/2023/10/06/bot-block-party/ text: a long list of user agents target: _blank) which he blocks.
+Use this list if you want to go further than me.
+I decided not to include this list because I don't yet know what services these user agents represent.

 ----